ArtisanMinds/Overlapping-Local-Self-Attention-Transformers/README.md

 ### How to Access

 Details on accessing the dataset, please refer to the [Cone penetration test dataset Premstaller Geotechnik](https://doi.org/10.1016/j.dib.2020.106618) for more information.

+# Visualizing the Model Architecture
+To see a clear visualization of the model's architecture:

+Download the .pth file, which contains the model's weights and state.
+Upload this file to [Netron](https://netron.app/) to view the internal structure of the model.